niculistana/peanutbutter/readme.md

 ### Requirements
 ```
-install and run java 1.8, maven, redis
+install and run java 1.8, maven, redis, docker (optional)
 ```
 ### Usage
 ```
-# starts the server
 mvn spring-boot:run
+# or if you are running docker
+docker-compose up --build
 ```

 ### Tests
 ```
-# runs the test, and generates code coverage
+# runs the tests, and generates code coverage
-mvn clean test
+mvn clean verify
 ```